itsMicah/Selenium/README.md

 I am constantly learning and re-evaluating my understanding and usage of Java.
 It is a difficult task with nothing but the internet, but I can make it happen.

 I can prove that I have a very thorough and basic understanding of all of these points.
-Everything in my tests I understand based on the usage I have achieved.
+Everything in my tests I understand based on the context of the usage.

 Where next?